rs13392/ANZ-Technical-Assessment/README.md

 ## Project Purpose
 This project aims to showcase the capbility by developing the automation framework that uses Selenium, Cucumber, TestNG with Java as the programming language.

-You can see pieces of framework components that build on every git branch.
-For example, you want to see how `Hooks` is implemented in the framework.
-Just select the `Hooks` branch then you will see the magic.

 ---

 ## Tools and Libraries